 The most frequent use of conversion tracking is in form submissions, such as a subscription to an email list.

 However, conversions can also be used to track other actions taken on a page, such as clicking a button, following a link, or the amount of time spent on a page.

-An action or goal is set, and when that criteria are met, it counts as a conversion.
+An action or goal is set, and when that criteria is met, it counts as a conversion.

-Attribution is a little different, as it tracks the specific marketing actions taking place, and the impact they have further down the marketing funnel – ultimately, the point at which they generate revenue, and how much revenue they create.
+Revenue attribution is a little different, as it tracks the specific marketing actions taking place, and the impact they have further down the marketing funnel.

-Instead, it keeps tabs on every engagement they make.
+Instead, attribution keeps tabs on every engagement your leads make

-Attribution follows the customer journey from the first time they visit your website, to the point at which they purchase a product or service.
+It follows the customer journey stages from the first time they visit your website, to the point at which they purchase a product or service.

 A proportionate amount of revenue is attributed to every marketing effort leading to those engagements, based on the marketing cause behind each prospect engagement.